 Searches for a host floppy drive with the given name.
+If this method fails, the following error codes may be reported:

 • VBOX\E\OBJECT\NOT\FOUND: Given name does not correspond to any host floppy drive.

 5.35.6 findHostNetworkInterfaceByld